 The vehicles given for rent would be clean, modern and safe, which have been maintained to the manufacturer’s standards.
 Therefore, thoroughly inspect the vehicles prior to renting, take photographs of any damages at the time of collection, and notify the rental representative of such damages.
 Make sure that you do not load the vehicle beyond the manufacturer’s maximum weight requirements.

 The vehicles need to be comprehensively insured by the rental company as proposed by the Sri Lankan law.
 Particularly car rentals must have additional Rent-A-Car cover loading.
-Check with the rental agency for the Excess Cover on Insurance, i.e. up to the value of your Refundable Deposit will be your liability with regards to accidental damages regardless of whose fault it may be.
+Check with the rental agency for the Excess Cover on Insurance, i.e. with regards to accidental damages, up to what value of your Refundable Deposit will be your liability, regardless of whose fault it may be.
 Total damage liability waiver can be obtained at an additional cost prior to using the vehicle.
 Speak to your rental agency regarding this option for added peace of mind.

 Driving under the influence of Alcohol, Banned Substances & Medication that will impair your driving ability is Strictly Prohibited by Sri Lankan motor traffic law.
 Any accidental damages & 3rd party liabilities arising as a result of this will have a Total Liability effect on you as well as criminal proceedings by law enforcement authorities.